aleksanderjessitm/dev-blog-starter/README.md

 To deploy simply install Vercel's CLI:
 `npm i -g vercel`

-Then run:
-`vercel deploy`

-After a successful deploy, deploy all next versions by running
+Then run two commands, one after another:
+`yarn build # or npm run build`

-`vercel --prod`.
+`vercel deploy --prebuilt`

-You may also link your GitHub/GitLab repo on Vercel's dashboard for convenient deploys.
+After a successful deploy, you may link your GitHub/GitLab repo on Vercel's dashboard for convenient deploys.

 ## License AGPLv3
 Copyright (C) 2022 Aleksander Jess of ITMAGINATION